Amphibians and reptiles of Wyoming: Gophersnake

 The gophersnake or bullsnake (Pituophis catenifer sayi) is a large non-venomous colubrid snake, widespread in the central part of the United States, northern Mexico, and southern Canada.
 It is a subspecies of the gopher snake (Pituophis catenifer).
 The epithet sayi is in honor of zoologist Thomas Say.

 In Wyoming, the bullsnake is found in plains grasslands, sagebrush grasslands, sandhills, riparian shrub, marshes, rocky canyons, mountain foothills shrub, agricultural areas, and urban areas.
 The sub-species Pituophis catenifer deserticola, the Great Basin Gophersnake is found in sagebrush communities and desert habitats.

 Milk snake

-The milk snake (Lampropeltis triangulum) is a species of king snake.
-There are 25 subspecies among the milk snakes, including the commonly named scarlet kingsnake (L. t. elapsoides).
+The western milk snake (Lampropeltis gentilis) is a species of king snake.
 The subspecies have strikingly different appearance, and many of them have their own common names.
-They are distributed from southeastern Canada, through most of the continental United States, to Central America, down to western Ecuador and northern Venezuela of northern South America.
+They are distributed through most of the western continental United States.
 They grow 20 to 60 in long.

-In Wyoming, the sub-species L. t. multistriata, the pale milksnake is found in grasslands, sandhills, and scarp woodlands, usually below 6000 ft.
+In Wyoming, the species, the western milksnake is found in grasslands, sandhills, and scarp woodlands, usually below 6000 ft.